Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Introduction

-We propose combining these two research fields, with the goal of allowing \textit{static analysis to be capable of operating on and understanding encrypted data}, and implement the \name\, (\textit{\textsc{Co}nfidential dete\textsc{C}ti\textsc{o}n of vulner\textsc{A}bilities}) tool. \name\ processes the source code of the developer's application to extract its data and control flows and build the \textit{Data and Control Flow Graph} (DCFG -- a type of a program dependence graph~\cite{ferrante}), then represents the DCFG as an inverted index and encrypts it similarly to SSE.
-Subsequently, the index (the encrypted DCFG) can be used by authorised third parties, such as software testing companies, to perform static code analysis tasks to discover vulnerabilities with confidentially by querying the index for specific vulnerability classes.
-The queries will trigger data flow analysis~\cite{taj,merlin} considering control flow in the DCFG.
+We propose combining these two research fields to enable \emph{static analysis capable of operating on and understanding encrypted code}, and implement the approach as a new tool named \name (\emph{\textsc{Co}nfidential dete\textsc{C}ti\textsc{o}n of vulner\textsc{A}bilities}). \name\ processes the source code of the developer's application, extracting its data and control flows and building the \emph{Data and Control Flow Graph} (DCFG -- a type of program dependence graph~\cite{ferrante}).
+Then it represents the DCFG as an inverted index and encrypts it similarly to SSE, resulting in an \textit{Encrypted Inverted Index} (EII).
+Subsequently, the EII (i.e., the encrypted DCFG) is used by authorised people to perform static code analysis tasks and find vulnerabilities with confidentiality, by querying the index for specific vulnerability classes.
+In turn, the queries trigger data flow analysis considering the control flows present in the DCFG.